 Frozen brows, misshapen cheeks and skewed noses were common sights.
 Such cases have decreased in numbers over the years.
 All, except for one – the overuse of Botox and fillers.

 I attribute this to one common misconception among many patients who go for Botox in Singapore.
 The belief in getting every single drop of product to maximise the money spent.
 Regretfully, this is where such patients get it wrong.
 Quantity does not equate to results.

 Allow me to explain.

+It is not as straightforward as getting the largest amount of Botox at the lowest price.
 Patients pay for results, not the amount of product used.

 In achieving natural-looking aesthetics, the doctor (hopefully) knows what’s best for the patient (in his or her own opinion anyway, which is a different story altogether).
 A combination of specialised techniques and a measured amount of products is key.

 Less is definitely more; especially for skill-intensive procedures such as Botox and dermal fillers.